Cloud Vulnerability DB

 A community-led vulnerabilities database

 CVE-2025-40078 is a vulnerability discovered in the Linux kernel related to improper access validation in the bpfsockaddr functionality.
-The vulnerability was disclosed on October 28, 2025, and affects the BPF (Berkeley Packet Filter) subsystem (NVD).
+The vulnerability was disclosed on October 28, 2025, affecting various Linux distributions and their kernel implementations (Ubuntu Security, Debian Security).

 Source: This report was generated using AI